Neocortex: Evolution

 The neocortex is the newest part of the cerebral cortex to evolve (hence the prefix neo meaning new); the other part of the cerebral cortex is the allocortex.
 The cellular organization of the allocortex is different from the six-layered neocortex.
 In humans, 90% of the cerebral cortex and 76% of the entire brain is neocortex.

 For a species to develop a larger neocortex, the brain must evolve in size so that it is large enough to support the region.
 Body size, basal metabolic rate and life history are factors affecting brain evolution and the coevolution of neocortex size and group size.
 The neocortex increased in size in response to pressures for greater cooperation and competition in early ancestors.
 With the size increase, there was greater voluntary inhibitory control of social behaviors resulting in increased social harmony.

 The six-layer cortex appears to be a distinguishing feature of mammals; it has been found in the brains of all mammals, but not in any other animals.
 There is some debate, however, as to the cross-species nomenclature for neocortex.
 In avians, for instance, there are clear examples of cognitive processes that are thought to be neocortical in nature, despite the lack of the distinctive six-layer neocortical structure.
+Evidence suggest the avian pallium to be broadly equivalent to the mammalian neocortex.
 In a similar manner, reptiles, such as turtles, have primary sensory cortices.
 A consistent, alternative name has yet to be agreed upon.